ignaciofq/CS-GO-cheating-calculator/README.md

 6. **Damage per Round `dmg_round`:** Calculates the average damage inflicted per round.
 7. **Contribution per Round `contribution_round`:** Represents the average contribution score per round.`

-The data is now normalized using a logarithmic function (log1p) to compress the scale of the data and mitigate the effect of outliers.
-The final dataset is exported as "player_stats.xlsx".
+The final dataset is exported as "player_stats.xlsx" and then normalized using a logarithmic function (log1p) to compress the scale of the data and mitigate the effect of outliers.

 To explore the correlation matrix and density plots, please refer to _[model_training.ipynb](https://github.com/ignaciofq/CS-GO-cheating-calculator/blob/main/model_training.ipynb)_.

 # 3. Model Selection, Training and Evaluation
-Following the standard process of Machine Learning models, we've split the data in training and test set, tried out different classification algorithms and evaluated them to choose the one with the best accuracy.
+Following the standard process of Machine Learning models, the data is split in training and test set, different classification algorithms are tried out and evaluated to choose the one with the best accuracy.
 During the evaluation, we observe that the Random Forests algorithm performs significantly better than Logistic Regression and therefore is the chosen model to continue the project.
 Since we are looking for a probability and not just binary classification, it's mandatory to use an algorithm that allows probability calculation.
 #### Model Performance
 The classification model achieved an accuracy of 89% in predicting whether a player is a cheater or not (macro average).
 It also shows a strong capacity to distinguish classes (ROC AUC Score: 0.94).
 Confusion Matrix:
 >True negatives (TN): 253 non-cheaters correctly classified as non-cheaters.
 >False positives (FP): 32 non-cheaters incorrectly classified as cheaters.
 >False negatives (FN): 26 cheaters incorrectly classified as non-cheaters.